A Review of Organic and Non-GMO Sprouted Grain Manna Bread

-Manna Organics manna bread contains whole grains and is high in insoluble fiber.
+The Manna Organics version of manna bread contains whole grains and is high in insoluble fiber.
 This type of fiber provides bulk to the stool and helps it move through the large intestine.
 It may also reduce the risk of some diseases.
 Whole grain bread is far healthier than white bread, which has had the bran removed.
 The bran is the outer layer of a grain kernel and contains insoluble fiber.

-Manna bread also contains some soluble fiber, which reduces the level of LDL cholesterol in the blood.
+Manna bread also contains soluble fiber, which reduces the level of LDL cholesterol in the blood.
 This type of cholesterol is often referred to as the "bad" cholesterol.

 Possible Benefits of Sprouted Grains

 The sprouting process causes complex carbohydrates to change into simple sugars, such as maltose, which gives manna bread its sweetness.
 I don't find this sweetness overpowering, though.
-The manna bread varieties without fruit taste mildly sweet to me, while the varieties that contain fruit are sweeter.
+The bread varieties without fruit taste mildly sweet to me, while the varieties that contain fruit are sweeter.

 Proponents of sprouted grains claim that eating a grain in sprouted form provides several health benefits compared to eating it in an unsprouted form.
 They say that the sprouting process increases the vitamin levels in the grain.
 They also say that phytic acid is broken down during sprouting.
-Phytic acid binds with minerals such as calcium, iron and zinc, making it harder for our small intestine to absorb them.
+Phytic acid binds with minerals such as calcium, iron, and zinc, making it harder for our small intestine to absorb them.
 When phytic acid is destroyed, more minerals are available.
 It's also said that sprouting makes grains easier to digest.

 How to Sprout Grains

 The Manna Organics website says that all the ingredients in their products are GMO-free.
 GMO stands for Genetically Modified Organism.
-It's a classification used to refer to a plant, animal or microorganism whose genetic material has been altered by humans, generally in an attempt to improve a useful property or behavior of the organism.
+It's a classification used to refer to a plant, animal, or microorganism whose genetic material has been altered by humans, generally in an attempt to improve a useful property or behavior of the organism.
 Some people are very concerned about the consequences of changing an organism's genetic material, or genome, especially when it's done in a plant or animal that is eaten by humans.
 The behavior of genes in a living creature is very complex and isn't completely understood by scientists.
 It's possible that altering a genome may have unexpected and detrimental consequences.

 All of the ingredients in the bread listed below are organic.
 The main ingredients are sprouted; the others aren't.
 The cinnamon date version of the bread may be available somewhere in a frozen form, but the Manna Organics website no longer lists it for sale.
 It seems to have been discontinued.